sysown/proxysql/INSTALL.md

 Compilation time should be around a couple of minutes for the first time around.
 The configuration file will be found at `/etc/proxysql.cnf` afterwards.

-Once you have installed it, please take a look at the document about [running and operating the proxy](https://github.com/sysown/proxysql/blob/master/RUNNING.md).
+Once you have installed it, please take a look at the document about [running and operating the proxy](RUNNING.md).

+Note that running ProxySQL integrations with external services like Consul **will require installing additional software**; this is detailed in the [running and operating the proxy](RUNNING.md) document.